 How does IPv6 affect my VPN?

 Unfortunately, almost all VPNs operate solely on IPv4.
 If you submit a request for a website that defaults to an IPv6 address, it will resolve using an IPv6 DNS server that’s outside of your VPN network.
-This is called an IPv6 leak, and it can reveal your true location to a geo-locked website or app such as Hulu and Netflix.
+This is called an IPv6 leak, and it can reveal your true location to a geo-locked website or app such as Hulu or Netflix.
 If the website is set up to detect such leaks, it can block you from viewing content.
 You can test for IPv6 DNS leaks here (it also tests for IPv4 leaks).

 While we encourage users to get on board with IPv6, in this case you would have to disable it on your computer, tablet, or smartphone.
 This can usually be done somewhere in the internet connection settings, depending on your device.

 Very few VPN providers support IPv6 at all due to the extra costs of running an IPv6 DNS server.

 If you want to see whether your device or VPN supports IPv6, head to this site, and it will instantly run a test.

 If you want to test whether a specific website is accessible via IPv6, go to this page and enter the URL.
 Remember to select HTTP or HTTPS from the dropdown.